WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 - <u>Path planning</u>
   you have a physical environment and you want to find a path in this environment.
   It can be geometrical or a graph.
-  You have a sequence of actions/vertices that you have to visit one after an other.
+  You have a sequence of actions/vertices that you have to visit one after the other.
 - <u>Task planning</u>
   the actions are done to perform a task (example: moving a block from one place to another).